 Citation: Piatt, J.F.
-2000.
-Survival of adult murres and kittiwakes in relation to forage fish abundance.
-Exxon Valdez Oil Spill Restoration Project Annual Report (Restoration Project 99338), U.S. Geological Survey, Alaska Biological Science Center, Anchorage, Alaska.
+2001.
+Survival of Adult Murres and Kittiwakes in Relation to Forage Fish Abundance.
+Exxon Valdez Oil Spill Restoration Project Annual Report (Restoration Project 00338), U.S. Geological Survey, Anchorage, Alaska.

 Executive Summary: We are measuring adult seabird survival by marking birds with color bands and re-sighting them in subsequent years.
-We now have two years of survival estimates for murres and kittiwakes at Gull Island and Chisik Island in lower Cook Inlet.
-However, the survival probability estimates for the second year cannot be decoupled from re-sighting probabilities until the next year of re-sighting is completed (Lebreton et al. 1990).
+We now have three years of survival estimates for murres and kittiwakes at Gull Island and Chisik Island in lower Cook Inlet.
+However, the survival probability estimates for the third year cannot be decoupled from re-sighting probabilities until the next year of re-sighting is completed (Lebreton et al. 1990).
 At least 4 years of re-sighting data are recommended for statistical evaluation of survival data (Pollock et al. 1990, Lebreton et al. 1992, Erikstad et al. 1995).
-Here we report briefly on the results of our second year of work, but emphasize that these results are preliminary and will ultimately be supplanted by future data.
-In last year's analysis and report, we could only assess survival over one year, and used only simple resigning statistics to do so.
-Now we have two years of resigning data and it is possible to apply mark-recapture statistics to calculate both survival and resigning probabilities (White and Burnham 1999).
+Here we report briefly on the results of our third year of work, but emphasize that these results are preliminary and will ultimately be supplanted by future data.
+We use two techniques to estimate survival: enumeration to calculate survival (Golet et al. 1998) and mark-recapture analysis (Program MARK) to calculate both survival and re-sighting probabilities (White and Burnham 1999).